ankitgoel25/100-days-of-code/log.md

 ### <center>```Be patient!
 Be calm!
 Take a Break...!```</center>

+### Day 14: July 25, Saturday

+**Today's Progress**: Worked on the project, changed contact page, build an **"Accordion"** using vanilla Js, looks great!
+Added availability of centres on the xray page!

+**Thoughts**: Is it good to use front end frameworks or basics to develop a website?🤔 Going too slow these days...dont know I just waste all the time!

+**Link(s) to work**: None

+### Day 12 and 13: July 23 and 24, Thursday & Friday

+**Today's Progress**: Haven't done much...
+Worked on the project, created xray page and started changing contact page!

+**Thoughts**: I have a joke on Python, but it's not "in range" !😛 Being too lazy and searching designs takes time and a lil boring as well.

+**Link(s) to work**: None

 ### Day 11: July 22, Wednesday

 **Today's Progress**: Worked on the project, completed mobile responsive for the home page, created contact page without UI being provided (took reference from some related links).